Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/solution-authoring.md

         </AzureMlWebService>
         ```

-        A custom function named "**UpdateDatabaseInfoInExperiment**" need to be added into the solution alongside with the above code snippet.
+        A custom function named "**<Custom_function_name>**" need to be added into the solution alongside with the above code snippet.
 In this custom function, all you need to do is to get the "**graphJsonObject**" parameter and then return the modified value as the function output.
         ```c#
         #load "..\CiqsHelpers\All.csx"